Safo001/WorkShops_S2_24/workshop1/readme.md

 - We will also be using Arduino IDE for this project.
 Just to clarify,

 <img width="286" alt="Screen Shot 2024-01-30 at 1 46 47 PM" src="https://github.com/UBRoboticsWorkshop/WorkShops_S2_24/assets/110237339/46bb8232-e9e3-46d9-a980-0b753890bb8c">

 This is the interface you will be pasting your code on.

+- How it works
+  You don't need an inital WiFi network.
+All you need is an initial pairing with another device, but after pairing, the connection is peer-to-peer.
 ---
 ## The whole code: https://github.com/UBRoboticsWorkshop/ESP-NOW-controller/tree/main
 ---